Skip to main content

 Weak Architecture and Unnecessary Computing Costs

-Such attempts mean a ‘lift-shift approach’ and often make less emphasis on ‘workload adaptability to the new cloud environment.
-With this, systems running on specific loads and at full capacity continue to do the same in the new environment.
+Such attempts mean a ‘lift-shift approach’ and often place less emphasis on ‘workload adaptability to the new cloud environment.
+With this, systems running on specific loads and at total capacity continue to do the same in the new environment.

-This could ultimately cause an additional expenditure, as workloads might be running several times (like in datacenter) than required in the cloud.
-The only solution to such challenges of overloading or over- configuration is ensuring the adaptability of workloads well before their onboarding.
+This could ultimately cause additional expenditures, as workloads might run more times (like in a data center) than required in the cloud.
+The only solution to overloading or over-configuration challenges is ensuring the adaptability of workloads well before their onboarding.

 2) Lack of Understanding of Workload Ecosystem